Easter Island Moai Statues, Rano Raraku, Rano Kau & Orongo – Itinerary 3 Days

 Day 3

 Easter Island in the South Pacific Ocean is the only rocky island in the Polynesian Triangle.
-The mysteries around the great megalithic sculptures located around the island have been subject to comprehensive research and investigations during the last centuries.
+The mysteries of the stunning megalithic sculptures around the island have been subject to comprehensive research and investigations during the last centuries.

-We have arrived on the island in mid-July which is winter in the southern hemisphere.
-Despite the season it is pleasant to be here since the climate is subtropical and mild.
-Temperatures in summer and winter don’t really differ that much here.
-Staying in a local cabaña, the Cabaña Tongariki, with the owners next-door is our unique chance to get our own angle and a few local impressions in addition to experiencing the outstanding Easter Island moai statues and the cultural sites related to them.
+We arrived on the island in mid-July, winter in the southern hemisphere.
+Despite the season, it is pleasant to be here since the climate is subtropical and mild.
+Temperatures in summer and winter do not really differ that much here.
+Staying in a local cabaña, the Cabaña Tongariki, with the owners next door, is our unique chance to get our angle and a few local impressions in addition to experiencing the outstanding Easter Island moai statues and the cultural sites related to them.

 View from Orongo, Rano Kau

-On our first day we get up early, since we have a whole island to cover in our rented car (along the only road around the island!)!
-With only 3 days on Easter Island, we have planned to reach all major places, that are not within walking distance from our cabaña, in just one day.
-In this way we will only need to rent a car for one whole day.
+On our first day, we get up early – since we have a whole island to cover in our rented car (along the only road around the island!)!
+With only three days on Easter Island, we have planned to reach all must-see places not within walking distance from our cabaña in just one day.
+In this way, we will only need to rent a car for one whole day.

-Our host brings us a bag of local guava fruits such that we can squeeze our own juice for breakfast.
-It is a welcome supplement to the island fresh water which has an extremely strong taste of metallic minerals.
+Our host brings us a bag of local guava fruits so that we can squeeze our own juice for breakfast.
+It is a welcome supplement to the island’s freshwater, which has a striking taste of metallic minerals.
 It is said to be healthy enough, but we definitely have to get used to the taste!

 Road safety Chile/your country